flipperdevices/flipperzero-firmware/assets/resources/dolphin/README.md

 - Animations: Trimmed out the Flipper animations. `/ext/dolphin` folder on your Flipper should now be managed by you!
 [Copy this folder (RM Select)](https://github.com/RogueMaster/awesome-flipperzero-withModules/tree/rogue_main/dolphin-RMselect) or [this folder (RM minimal)](https://github.com/RogueMaster/awesome-flipperzero-withModules/tree/rogue_main/dolphin-minimal) if you don't want to do the work but want more animations.
 - - Rename the [minimal animation file](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/assets/resources/dolphin/manifest.txt.exampleMin) to see it, or [RM select](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/assets/resources/dolphin/manifest.txt.exampleRM) if you have copied over [the RM select](https://github.com/RogueMaster/awesome-flipperzero-withModules/tree/rogue_main/dolphin-RMselect) animations.
-- on OFW the manifest.txt gets generated for the source material available to fbt (PNGs) and the BMs get built at run
-- on RM manifest.txt is not auto-generated, whatever OFW, RM or Unleashed animations installed will remain.
-New animations added would need to be added based on the animation set being used.
-Also, new animation development would need to have either a recode made of certain files or use a different FW to generate BMs for install.
-(Will need to try to fix this I guess, I might be able to)
 - I link to option folders here: https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/ReadMe.md?plain=1#L105 but also explain further here with examples that in the install: https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/ReadMe.md?plain=1#L25
 (the minimal is in the install)